tomikais/fotobox/README.md

 `git clone ssh://"thomas kais"@192.168.0.4/volume1/git/fotobox`

 ## Qt
-Qt 4.8.6 is needed on your Raspberry Pi.
-Follow these steps to get everything you need: [Apt-get Qt4 on the Raspberry Pi](https://wiki.qt.io/Apt-get_Qt4_on_the_Raspberry_Pi)
+Qt 5 is needed on your Raspberry Pi.
+Follow these steps to get everything you need: [ubuntuusers](https://wiki.ubuntuusers.de/Qt/)

 ## gphoto2 and libgphoto2
 [gPhoto2](http://www.gphoto.org/proj/gphoto2/) is a command line client to for the libgphoto2.
 It allows to use gPhoto software from a terminal or from a script shell to perform any camera operation that can be done.
 This is the main user interface.